shcarroll/shanecarroll/content/pages/1--about-me/index.md

 + In my spare time I like to play football (Flabby Alonso - 2018 Douglas Astro League 6-a-side back to back champions, nothing to be sniffed at!)

 + I'm also a keen darts player but am pretty much retired these days.
 I've been trying to learn the guitar for about a year now with mixed results..
-I have mastered Rudolf the red nosed reindeer just in time for Christmas though.
+I did master Rudolf the Red Nosed Reindeer just in time for Christmas though.